villano-lab/nrSiCap/CONTRIBUTING.md

 # Standards

-All features of `nrCascadeSim` should be tested with Travis-CI wherever possible.
+All features of `nrSiCap` should be tested with Travis-CI wherever possible.
 This is done through the top-level `.travis.yml` file.
 You can find Travis-CI's docs [here](https://docs.travis-ci.com/).
 Instructions for adding tests can be found in `nrCascadeSim/tests/README.md`.